menu icon

 Other Kefir & Smoothie Recipes

 As you can tell from this post, I have a serious love for kefir!
-For more kefir inspired recipes, check out my pumpkin spice kefir smoothie - perfect for enjoying during the beautiful fall days.....but honestly, really good anytime of the year!
+For more kefir-inspired recipes, check out my pumpkin spice kefir smoothie - perfect for enjoying during the beautiful fall days.....but honestly, really good any time of the year!

 Other smoothie recipes include my mango strawberry smoothie and chocolate chia seed smoothie.